 The Phase II Habitat highlights the delicate balance between the connection of landscape and community development.
 The habitat connects nature by creating migration corridors and connects people through surrounding communities while promoting healthy multi-modal activity.
 Amenities include multi-use paths outside of the habitat, viewing areas for watching animals, ramadas, picnic areas, and interpretive signs detailing the types of trees and vegetation that can be found along the lake edge.

 Salt River Upstream Habitat - PHASE III

-In the acres upstream from Tempe Town Lake, the Army Corps habitat project will establish a forested corridor of the mesquite and palo verde on the north and south banks of the Salt River.
-It will also complete a missing portion of the Indian Bend Wash Mesquite Bosque.
-A new multi-use path will run parallel to the corridor on both banks of the river.
-An overlook/rest stop will be constructed at McClintock along the south bank.
-Opportunities for additional wetland marsh and open water may be included as well.
-The upstream habitat restoration is in the construction phase.
+In the acres upstream from Tempe Town Lake, the Army Corps habitat project established a corridor of the mesquite and palo verde on the north and south banks of the Salt River.
+A multi-use path run parallel to the corridor.